Olson Tree Care

 Tree Longevity

-A trees ability to grow to maturity, live long without the threat of disease or failure should be the sole factor in Proper Tree Selection.
-Good luck telling the world this fact!
+A trees ability to grow to maturity, live long without the threat of disease or failure should be the main factor in Proper Tree Selection.

 - A Tree is messy.